msang/haspeede/2020/README.md

 **18/09/2020** The **test sets** for Tasks A, B and C have been **released**.
 The password is the same as the dev set, there is no need to fill in the form twice.
-Please refer to the tak guidelines for details on the test sets and submission instructions.
-Remind, however, that regardless of the task, submissions should be sent for both test sets we made available, i.e.the ones for the in-domain and the out-of-domain data.
+Please refer to the task guidelines for details on the test sets and submission instructions.
+Remind, however, that regardless of the task, submissions should be sent for both test sets we made available, i.e. the ones for the in-domain and the out-of-domain data.

 Should you have any problem with the password, do not hesitate to contact the task organizers.